Understanding How Your Diet Impacts High Blood Pressure

 Medically reviewed by:

 High blood pressure, or hypertension, is a prevalent health condition that affects millions of people in the UK.
-While factors such as genetics and age can contribute to hypertension, one of the most significant influences is diet.
+While factors such as genetics and age can contribute to hypertension, one of the most significant influences that can be controlled is diet./p>

 Neglecting dietary considerations can exacerbate high blood pressure and increase the risk of severe health complications.
 In this article, we’ll explore the impact of diet on hypertension and how monitoring with Aktiia’s innovative blood pressure device can help individuals take control of their health.